amith-bharadwaj/IIITB_RISCV/README.md

         This size is often chosen to match the size of the processor's general-purpose registers, enabling efficient processing of data.
         Words are commonly used for integer arithmetic, memory addressing, and data manipulation operations.

-**Double Word:**

-        In a 64-bit architecture, a "double word" is a unit of data that is twice the size of a word, hence 128 bits or 16 bytes.
-        Double words are used for larger data structures, floating-point numbers, and certain specialized operations that require more storage space.
+**Double Word:** In a 64-bit architecture, a "double word" is a unit of data that is twice the size of a word, hence 128 bits or 16 bytes.Double words are used for larger data structures, floating-point numbers, and certain specialized operations that require more storage space.

 ![image](https://github.com/amith-bharadwaj/RISCV_ISA/assets/84613258/b2e2a8db-c052-4aac-ae13-22d5780536ee)